grafuls/sti-ipython-nb/2.7/README.md

-Python Docker image
+iPython Notebook Docker image
 ===================

-This repository contains the source for building various versions of the Python application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).
+Based on the [sti-python](https://github.com/openshift/sti-python) repo, this repository contains the source for building the iPython Notebook application as a reproducible Docker image using [source-to-image](https://github.com/openshift/source-to-image).
 Users can choose between RHEL and CentOS based builder images.
 The resulting image can be run using [Docker](http://docker.io).